giesselmann/nanopype/docs/installation/src.md

 # Source

 Nanopype can be installed without root privileges as it's maintaining most of its dependencies by building required tools from source in a user accessible path.
-Currently the following list of system wide packages is required to build all included software packages (names on MacOS might be different):
+Currently the following list of system wide packages is required to build all included software packages (starting with ubuntu 18.04 LTS, names on MacOS might be different):

-* git wget
+* git gcc g++ wget rsync
+* libgomp1
-* gcc g++
+* zlib1g-dev
-* binutils autoconf make cmake
-* zlib1g-dev bzip2 libbz2-dev
+* bzip2 libbz2-dev
+* liblzma-dev libncurses5-dev
-* libhdf5-100 libidn11 libopenblas-base libgssapi-krb5-2
+* libcunit1 libhdf5-100 libidn11 libopenblas-base
-* liblzma-dev libncurses5-dev libcunit1-dev
+* libgssapi-krb5-2

 These packages are likely present in most production environments.
 Please also refer to the Dockerfiles in the singularity folder of the pipeline repository.
 If you need only a subset of the provided tools the number of dependencies might decrease.